Saturday, June 01, 2024

 35%: 13-15 questions total

-Non-linear equations in one variable (analyze, solve, interpret, create): absolute value, quadratic, polynomial, exponential
+Non-linear equations (solve): absolute value, quadratic, polynomial, exponential

-Non-linear functions (analyze, solve): absolute value, quadratic, polynomial, exponential
+Non-linear functions (create, analyze, interpret, graph): absolute value, quadratic, polynomial, exponential

 -